 - Jammu to Delhi – Day 14

-I suggested this from Manali because by public transport, it is easier to go via Manali then Srinagar.
 For public transport, you will be using both buses and shared taxis throughout the journey.
-Shared taxi are available in Leh at the main bus stand every morning.
+Shared taxis are available in Leh at the main bus stand every morning.
 So if there is no bus available, you can be sure that a shared cab will definitely be there.
-There is no public transport available between Nubra, Pangong and Moriri direct so you really have no choice but to return to Leh city.

-Take a look at How I traveled to Leh by Public Transport to understand the journey better in an actual travelogue.
+Take a look at How I Traveled to Leh by Public Transport to understand the journey better in an actual travelogue.
 For further information, you may also want to read How to Travel to Ladakh on Budget by Bus and Shared Taxis.

 14 Days in Ladakh